nye17/javelin/README.rst

 or by::

-    >>>javdata3 = get_data("loopdeloop_con.dat", names=["Continuum",])
+    >>>javdata3 = get_data("loopdeloop_con.dat", names=["Continuum"])

-Note the brakets are still needed even for loading a single light curve.
+Note that the brakets are still needed even for loading a single light curve.

 After loading the data, we need to set up a continuum model.
-In JAVELIN the light curve models are described in the ``javelin.lcmodel`` module, for now we need to initiate the ``Cont_Model`` class::
+In JAVELIN, the light curve models are described in the ``javelin.lcmodel`` module, for now we need to initiate the ``Cont_Model`` class::